imeleges/REMA_Dubai/README.md

 Area range:
 - start at minimum of 37 sq.ft.,
 - and goes up to 6,792 sq.ft.,
-- with median value of 1346 sq.ft.
+- with median value of 1,346 sq.ft.

 Area of 37 sq.ft. is obviously an error.
-Largest areas could be an errro too or a misplaced listings that were supposed to be under a commecial category (offices, shops, etc).
+Largest areas could be an error too or a misplaced listings that were supposed to be under a commecial category (offices, shops, etc).

 <p align="center">
 	<img src="https://github.com/imeleges/REMA_Dubai/blob/main/img/area_4_500.png?raw=true">